 - The design shall incorporate isolation and bypass valves on all pumps and strainers, to facilitate maintenance and repair operations. - 6.
 All high-density water use areas, such as laboratories, shall be equipped with easily accessible isolation valves.
 Emergency Shower and eyewash equipment shall each receive proximate service isolat1on ball valves capable of being locked in the open position. - 7.
-All water supply pipes shall be solderedor brazed type "K" copper.
-Plastic piping is prohibited for potable water service inside buildings.
-Copper tool type pressed fittings may be used where directly accessible at equipment and associated grade level access panels, or where exposed and directly accessible within reach from an A-frame ladder verified to fit within the space, per manufacturer's recommendation where reviewed and accepted by UCF Facilities Operations prior to inclusion in the Construction Documents.
+All water supply pipes shall be soldered or brazed Type "K" copper.
+Sizes less than 2" above grade may be soldered or brazed.
+All below grade and sizes 2" and greater shall be brazed.
+Plastic Nonmetallic piping and fittings are in prohibited for potable water service inside buildings except as noted here: - Potable building water < nominal 140°F supply lines one inch (1") and smaller may be ASTM F877 crosslinked polyethylene (PEX) for interior above slab applications.
+Connections shall be ASTM F-1807 brass or copper insert and crimp fittings, slip on type compression fittings are not acceptable.
+Materials provided shall be installed in accordance with their product listing and colored red for hot and blue for cold water applications.
+Piping shall be run concealed or otherwise protected from general access.
+Details for additional support and strapping shall be provided at all flush valves for stability during design/submittal review.
+Exposed lines in dedicated equipment service areas are permitted where not subject to mechanical damage.
+Installing contractor shall have a minimum of 3-vears' experience installing PEX piping. - Copper tool type pressed fittings may be used where directly accessible at equipment and associated grade level access panels, or where exposed and directly accessible within reach from an A-frame ladder verified to fit within the space, per manufacturer's recommendation where reviewed and accepted by UCF Facilities Operations prior to

+- inclusion in the Construction Documents.
 Acceptable devices include ProPress or Facilities Operations-approved equivalents.
 All components including joints, accessories, and copper press tools, shall be of the same manufacturer.
 Submittals including shop drawings indicating proposed locations, proof of installer's manufacturer training, and data sheets on all components shall be approved by the Owner prior to installation.
-Slip-on type compression fittings are not acceptable. - 3.
-An approved means of access shall be provided to all controls, cabinets, equipment, valves, and similar serviceable items hidden above ceillings and in concealed spaces.
+Slip-on type compression fittings are not acceptable. - 8.
+An approved means of access shall be provided to all controls, cabinets, equipment, valves, and similar serviceable items hidden above ceillings and in concealed spaces, including automatic valves and associated wiring and connections at, over, and behind fixtures.
+Overhead above ceiling components shall be within reach of a maximum eight-foot (8') A-frame ladder on grade.
+Ceiling openings shall be located at the designed service point and sized not less than a nominal 2'x2'.
 The item shall be shall be identified by permanently applied printed labels at the point of access with letters not less than 0.5" in height where required by code and reasonably legible from adjacent grade access.
 Verify style of label preferred with the project manager for aesthetic applications.
 Metal access doors shall be provided in walls and ceilings for all valves, regulators, and clean-outs.
-A piping chase shall be provided.

-- 9. All exterior valves shall be fitted with a concrete, one-piece valve box unit having an attached metal cover. - 10.
+A piping chase shall be provided. - 9.
+All exterior valves shall be fitted with a concrete, one-piece valve box unit having an attached metal cover. - 10.
 All exposed exterior piping finishes shall be coordinated with area aesthetics and provided with a smooth protective surface resistant to damage from UV, weather and abrasion.
 Insulation where provided shall be minimum UV resistant PVC or metal jacketed with matching manufacturer approved fasteners.
-The building penetration shall be permanently sealed with grout or similar non shrinking material and escutcheon ring provided in visible public areas.
-Exposed foam, insulation, or tape is not acceptable. - 11.
-CN22-2: All valves must be of American manufacture. - 12.
-CN22-3: Butterfly valves are not permitted in potable water or fire suppression systems. - 13.
-Please refer to Division 23 for details on HVAC water systems piping.
+The building penetration shall be permanently sealed with grout or similar non-shrinking material and escutcheon ring provided in visible public areas.
+Exposed foam, insulation,